M3SOulu/SonarQubeSATD/README.md

 # Description
-This repository contains the code to replicate the results for paper "Does Self-Admitted Technical Debt impact Code-level Technical Debt?
+This repository contains the code to replicate the results and tables for paper "Does Self-Admitted Technical Debt impact Code-level Technical Debt?
 An Empirical Evaluation".
+It does not contain the necessary data, which needs to be downlaoded separately.

+The project is written completely in R, and requires following packages: dplyr, data.table, reshape2, stringr, Hmisc, and lme4.

 ## How to use
 To use this code, you need to download the data needed for it.
 The link to the data is ...